-- A major apparel company was able to integrate its mobile app with its in-store shopping experience, allowing it to achieve its highest customer satisfaction rating in 25 years.
+- A B2C apparel company integrated its mobile app with the in-store shopping experience, which allows them to achieve the highest customer satisfaction in years.

 Outline a Digital Transformation Plan

-If you want to complete a successful digital transformation, you need to define your goals at the beginning of the process—and you need to recognize that these things take time.
-The research from McKinsey above says that smaller companies (with less than 100 employees) are much more likely to succeed at digital transformation than larger ones.
-This suggests that if you are a larger organization, your best chance of success is to transform on a department-by-department basis as opposed to attempting to transition your whole organization at once.
+Digital transformation starts with defining your company goals from the very beginning and recognizing that it will take time, especially if your company is large.
+It's been known that smaller companies are more likely to succeed at digital transformation than larger ones.
+All this means is that if you're a larger organization, your best chance of success is to transform on a department-by-department basis as opposed to attempting to transition your whole organization at once.

-Our research suggests that digital transformation, to have the best chance of succeeding, should proceed along the following timeline:
+Our research suggests that digital transformation, to have the best chance of succeeding, should proceed with the following steps:

 Let’s break this process down step-by-step and understand why it works.